WasmEdge/WasmEdge/docs/c_api.md

     ```c
     WasmEdge_StoreContext *StoreCxt = WasmEdge_StoreCreate();
     /* ...
-Instantiate a WASM module via the interpreter context. */
+Instantiate a WASM module via the executor context. */
     ...

     /* Try to find the exported instance of the instantiated WASM module. */